• Thermal Management of Electronic Assemblies and Enclosures

 LED Analytical Solution

-Refer to fischerelektronik.de/fileadmin/fischertemplates/download/Katalog/heatsinks.pdf for type of heat sinks and their thermal resistances.
+Refer to fischerelektronik.de/fileadmin/fischertemplates/download/Katalog/heatsinks.pdf for types of heat sinks and their thermal resistances.
 As per the document, the values indicated in the diagrams apply only for heatsinks with black anodised surface, mounted vertically and natural convection.
 Correction factors: natural surface: +10 to 15%, for horizontal mounting: +15 to 20%.

 Thermal Simulations in Data Centres

 The simulations of data centres can be groupled into sub-systems and multi-scale models.
-The super-system is the room itself followed by systems such as rack and plenum/ductings following by sub-systems like servers, server-mounted heat exchanger, appliances, mechanical systems (fans, blowers, dehumidifiers), cold-plates, and even Insulated-Gate Bipolar Transistor (IGBT).
+The super-system is the room itself followed by systems such as racks and plenum/ductings following by sub-systems like servers, server-mounted heat exchangers, appliances, mechanical systems (fans, blowers, dehumidifiers), cold-plates, and even Insulated-Gate Bipolar Transistor (IGBT).
 The simulation gets further complicated by change in weather conditions during the day and over a longer time periods.

 Data Centre